ipspace/netlab/docs/plugins/ebgp.multihop.md

   r2:
 ```

-You can specify any attribute supported by **ebgp.utils** plugin on an EBGP multihop session (assuming you included both plugins in your topology).
+You can specify any attribute supported by **bgp.session** plugin on an EBGP multihop session (assuming you included both plugins in your topology).

 ```
-plugins: [ ebgp.utils, ebgp.multihop ]
+plugins: [ bgp.session, ebgp.multihop ]

 bgp.multihop.sessions:
 - r1: